 A laser is effectively a machine that pumps out trillions of photons (light particles) all at once in the form of a really concentrated light beam.
 It has been used in the field of medicine for 50 years now for various functions, including incision and cauterization, and it is also used to promote healing, reduce inflammation, and reduce pain.

-The orthodontic industry has adapted the use of laser to enhance orthodontic treatment by literally getting to the “root” of the problem.
-Specifically, we use Low Level Laser, which can reduce pain signaling and the sensation of pain, and also increase blood flow to remove the pain inducing chemicals in the area.
+The orthodontic industry has adopted the use of laser to enhance orthodontic treatment by literally getting to the “root” of the problem.
+Specifically, we use Low-Level Laser, which can reduce pain signalling and the sensation of pain, and also increase blood flow to remove the pain-inducing chemicals in the area.
 Ultimately, it allows us to effectively reduce discomfort and pain typically associated with orthodontic treatment.

 We are very pleased to be able to offer this fantastic treatment to our patients at PacificWest Dental Group, and we excited for the possibilities this treatment can bring to help us serve our patients better!